 22. During the game, the referee has the option of using 2 disciplinary cards – yellow and red.
 If a player receives a red card, that player is immediately expelled from the game.

 23. Referees have the right to warn, ask to leave or eject from the stadium any player or spectator whom they feel is bringing the game to disrepute.

 25. Social Mixed Rule Only – Two females must be on the court at all times.

 26. Social Mixed Rule Only – Once a male scores a goal, a female must score next, at half time this resets and anyone can score.
 In finals, if the game goes into extra time, it also resets.

-27. Social Mixed Rule Only – Own-goals: If a male or female player is passing the ball, and it is deflected into the goal it is classed as an own goal, and whoever was required to score next, is still required to score.
+27. Social Mixed Rule Only – Own-goals: If a male or female player is passing the ball, and it is deflected into the goal by an opponent it is classed as an own goal, and whoever was required to score next, is still required to score.
 If the male player is shooting at goal, even if there is a deflection, it is no goal, but the ball restarts with a goal throw.
 If a female playing is shooting at goal and there is a deflection, it goes down as a female goal and a male can score next.